Indoor Extension Cord: Safety and Smart Use Guide

 • Light-Duty Cords: These are your everyday heroes, usually 16- or 18-gauge wires.
 They’re perfect for small electronics like lamps, chargers, radios, and clocks that don’t demand much power.
 They are thinner, lighter, and often come in lengths suitable for basic household tasks.

 • Medium-Duty Cords: Stepping up in capability, these often feature 14-gauge wires.
-They can handle a bit more power, making them suitable for appliances like vacuum cleaners, small power tools, or even some office equipment.
+They can handle a bit more power, making them suitable for appliances like vacuum cleaners, small power tools, or some office equipment.
 They offer a good balance between flexibility and power capacity.

 • Heavy-Duty Cords: While more commonly associated with outdoor or workshop use, some robust indoor appliances might necessitate a 12- or even 10-gauge cord.
 These are thicker and designed to carry significant electrical current.
 However, it’s vital to ensure such a cord is explicitly rated for indoor use and matches your appliance’s demands.
-Always remember, a dedicated wall outlet is always the best choice for high-power devices like space heaters.
+Always a dedicated wall outlet is always the best choice for high-power devices like space heaters.

 The Crucial Role of Gauge and Length